Auxio-Team/auxio-server/README.md

 - Set PGPASSWORD environment variable to the password of your choice from above: `export PGPASSWORD=<PGPASSWORD>`
 - `echo $PGPASSWORD` should output your password now
 - If using VSCode, reload terminal before running server

+# Install Redis

+- Use these instructions to install Redis on your machine: https://redis.io/docs/getting-started/
+- Run `redis-server <path/to/conf>` to start the server
+  - the config file is under `musix-server/src/configs/redis-36379.conf`
+- Run `redis-cli -p 36379` to interact with the Redis server from the CLI
+- TODO implement redis server start automatically with server
+- TODO implement redis security
+- TODO update redis config file
+- TODO look at redis EVENT NOTIFICATION section of config file for event notifying (i'm thinking we use this for notifying client uis when queue order is updated)